ShantanuBhardwaj/Codes-HackerRank-Hackerearth/README.md

-# This Repo contains programs of Different progrmmming Site
+# This Repo contains programs of Different programmming Site
-#only helpful purpose
+## only for helping purpose to Beginners